AndrewJBateman/node-koa-data/README.md

 # :zap: Node Koa Data

-* Node.js + Koa used with embedded javascript (EJS) & Bootstrap to display oil well data
+* Node.js used with Koa instead of Express middleware, with embedded javascript (EJS) & Bootstrap to display oil well data
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/node-koa-data?style=plastic)